• Home

 California Freethought Day believes that secular rights, science, social justice, civic engagement, and the First Amendment should be celebrated, and wants to support students as they continue their education.

+To further that goal, we've launched a written speech scholarship contest for high school students in California.
 We awarded $1,000 to a student who addresses this prompt in the form of a 300-500 word written speech:

 Pretend that you’ve been invited to speak in front of the United States Congress.
 Write a 300–500-word speech to convey your ideas on how we can protect our democracy from becoming a theocracy and unite our country against religious bigotry.